 There are many ways to find a therapist.
 Word of mouth is one of the best ways to find a good therapist.
 Your friends and family may have some ideas, or your primary care doctor may be able to provide an initial referral.
 National mental health organizations can also help with referral lists of licensed credentialed providers.
 If cost is an issue, check out local senior centers, religious organizations, and community mental health clinics.
 Such places often offer therapy on a sliding scale for payment.

 Talk therapy is an extremely effective treatment for depression.
-Therapy gives you tools to treat depression from a variety of angles.
 What you learn in therapy gives you skills and insight to help prevent depression from coming back.